climbcat/mcparse/example_output_0.1.0.md

 ### Example bulk output for mcparse V0.1.0:

 Using the following, we can test the entire test library of components and instruments.

-(The printed errors represent not-implemented parsing features.)
+The occational printed errors below represent not-implemented parsing features rather than mistakes in DSL usage.
+For error message fail-test illustration positives, see 'test/fail_tests'.

-For timings, scroll down to see the profiler output near the end of this file.
+For timings, scroll down to see the profiler output near the end of this file: The run took ~0.5 seconds single-threaded on my 1.8GHz machine.

 <pre>
 ./lib/getdeps.sh